mdemichele/c_algorithms_and_data_structures/sorting_algorithms/quick_sort/quick_sort.md

 ## Quick Sort Concepts
 Quick Sort is a divide-and-conquer algorithm.
+The algorithm works by recursively breaking apart an array into smaller and smaller partitions, centered around a "pivot point."

 # Steps
 1. Choose an element to be the pivot